 - MySQL 8.0 is the latest product in the MySQL family with enhanced features in JSON extended syntax, improved performance, with reliable DDL statements that are atomic and so on.

-Whenever MongoDB is selected over MySQL, there have been radical improvements in productivity, performance and scalability.
-Here are few use cases as examples that depict these benefits.
+Whenever MongoDB is selected over MySQL, there have been radical improvements in productivity, performance, and scalability.
+Here are a few use cases as examples that depict these benefits.

 - Viacom Media Networks, home of MTV, built its high volume polling, voting, and data collection service on MongoDB after moving from MySQL.
 Viacom was able to capture and analyze data at a large scale because of MongoDB’s flexible document data model and scale-out design.